ashutosh1919/quantum-perceptron/README.md

 Moreover, the authors of the paper evaluates single perceptron for different weight-input pairs and generate visualization.
 They prove that the probability (output of perceptron) is 1 when `weight = input`.
 We have simulated the same thing and created visualization in [`PerceptronSimulator.ipynb`](./PerceptronSimulator.ipynb).

-We have included the [project presentation](./details/presentation.pdf) and [project report](./details/report.pdf) in `details` directory which provides smaller details about the project and implementation details.
+We have included the [project presentation](./details/presentation.pdf) and [project report](./details/report.pdf) in `details` directory which provides smaller details about the project and the implementation details.

 ## Usage